 Monitors except Abercrombie: +5 degrees

-- The Mark II mount was used only on HMS Hood and had a polygon shaped front plate similar in shape to the battleship turrets.
+- ^The Mark II mount was used only on HMS Hood and had a polygon shaped front plate similar in shape to the battleship turrets.
 The Mark II turret itself was considerably taller than the Mark I to allow for the increased gun elevations.
-Besides the increased elevation, the Mark II turrets differed from the Mark I by having thicker armor and as follows: All four turrets had 30 foot (9.17 m) MG14 rangefinders; improved flash-tightness; sighting hoods on gunhouse roof replaced by sighting ports in the turret face (see Note 9); armored officer's cabinet and; hydraulic run-out for the guns replaced by pneumatic run-out (see Note 6).
+Besides the increased elevation, the Mark II turrets differed from the Mark I by having thicker armor and as follows: All four turrets had 30 foot (9.17 m) MG14 rangefinders; improved flash-tightness added to the handling room cordite hoppers and cordite hoist cage; a flash door added to the hoist well; forced lubrication system for the worm shaft of the training gear; adjustable anti-surging stops fitted to the shell cage to allow different shell lengths; sighting hoods on gunhouse roof replaced by sighting ports in the turret face; armored officer's cabinet and; hydraulic run-out for the guns replaced by pneumatic run-out.
+The near-sisters of HMS Hood, the follow-on "Admiral" class battlecruisers, had many design changes before being finally cancelled shortly after the war ended.
+One of these changes was to give their turrets a more rectangular shape with increased protection.
+These new turrets probably would have been designated as Mark III had these ships been completed.

-- There is disagreement between the sources listed below as to the revolving weight of these mountings.
+- ^A Note on Sources: There is disagreement between the sources listed below as to the revolving weight of these mountings.
 I have chosen to use those figures given in "Naval Weapons of World War Two."

 - With the exception of Vanguard, none of these ships were ever fitted with RPC equipment, they continued to use "follow the pointer" gear throughout their careers.
 Vanguard was fitted with RPC for training, while elevation remained "follow the pointer."